|

 or Mixtec, and the Indian culture is visible in an astonishing array of color

 and art unlike anywhere else in Mexico.
-Some of Mexico's most important archeological sites are
+Some of Mexico's most important

 also here, including the mountaintop city of Monte Alban, and Mitla.
 Chiapas,